Axisflow/markdown-cgi/README.md

         8. Click *Add...* on the actions pane
             - ISAPI or CGI path: Choose `md-cgi.exe` just compiled
             - Description: Type `Markdown-CGI`
-            - Allow extension path to execute: ☑️
+            - Allow extension path to execute: :ballot_box_with_check:
     - Apache 2 on Linux(Ubuntu)
         > Assumed that your Apache installed from `apt` command
         1. In the terminal, type `apachectl -M` to ensure *actions_module*, *cgi_module* and *cgid_module* enabled.
 If not, type the following commands: